QGH11/Scroll-Animation/README.md

 # Scroll-Animation

-Using andd HTML and CSS to create a one-page scroll effect
+Use HTML and CSS to create a one-page scroll effect

+*Use Visual Studio Code